nasa/fprime/cmake/docs/sdd.md

 functions in this architecture:

 1. generate_module: used to take a module and generate the build files for it
-2. generate_deployment: used to take a deployment and generate the full build of the executable
+2. generate_executable: used to take a deployment and generate the full build of the executable

 ![F´ CMake Architecture](img/CMake%20-%20Architecture.png "F´ CMake Architecture")

 **Note:** colors are inherited from above diagrams.
 Red items are output products, and purple items represent execution steps.

+A complete list of documentation pages can be found at:

+1. API: user-level interations
+2. Options: options supplied to CMake
+3. toolchain:

 ### 5.1 generate_module